Social Shopping: How Instagram is Changing the Way We Shop

 We’re sharing all the details of Instagram’s recent shopping updates, as well as what to expect from Instagram’s shift from social to e-commerce:

-How Instagram is Changing Shopping Experiences in 2020
+How Instagram is Changing Shopping Experiences

 For businesses, shoppable Instagram posts are a great way to visually showcase products and drive more sales.